circus-tent/circus/README.rst

 ======

 Circus is a program that runs and watches processes and sockets.
 Circus can be used as a library or through the command line.

-For more information about the motivation for this project, see `this blog post <http://ziade.org/2012/02/24/circus-a-process-controller/>`_.

 .. image:: https://secure.travis-ci.org/mozilla-services/circus.png?branch=master
    :alt: Build Status